paluh/purescript-jaws/README.md

 # purescript-jaws

-Purescript validation library experiment.
+Simple validation library...

 Picture is worth a thousend words... and is cheaper than real docs:

    ```purescript